The Decades Reading Challenge continues, and for the month of April, we’ll be reading books set in the 1940s.

 As a reminder, you can choose any book you like that is set in the decade, but to get you started, we’ve compiled a great list of books about the Forties that include historical fiction novels, books about the 1940s in America, and non-fiction reads about the events and people of the day.

-With it, WWII brought many technological advancements, including nuclear fusion, as well as technologies that were the starting point for both commercial air travel and space exploration.
+With it, WW2 brought many technological advancements, including nuclear fusion, as well as technologies that were the starting point for both commercial air travel and space exploration.
 The years following the war were also the beginnings of the Baby Boomer generation.